Last Updated August 18th, 2023

 Push Notifications.
 We send you push notifications if you choose to receive them, letting you know when someone has sent you a message or for other service-related matters.
 If you wish to opt-out from receiving these types of communications, you may turn them off in your device’s settings.

 Mobile Analytics.
 We use mobile analytics software to allow us to better understand the functionality of our mobile software on your phone.
 This software may record information, such as how often you use the application, the events that occur within the application, aggregated usage, and performance data and where the application was downloaded from.
 We do not link the information we store within the analytics software to any Personally-Identifying Information you submit within the mobile application.

 25. SOCIAL MEDIA

-We may provide you the option to connect your account on the Supply Leader Website to your account on some social networking sites for the purpose of logging in, uploading information or enabling certain features on the Website.
+We may offer you the option to link your account on the Supply Leader website or through an application downloaded from the Apple Store to your account on certain social networking sites for the purpose of logging in, uploading information, or enabling specific features on the website.

 When logging in using your social network credentials, we may collect the Personally-Identifying Information you have made publicly available on the social networking site, such as your name, profile picture, cover photo, username, gender, friends network, age range, locale, friend list and any other information you have made public.

 Once connected, other users may also be able to see information about your social network, such as the size of your network and your friends, including common friends.

 By connecting your account on the Supply Leader Website to your account on any social networking site, you hereby consent to the continuous release of information about you to us.
 We will not send any of your account information to the connected social networking site without first disclosing that to you.
 Each social network may further allow you to set privacy controls around your information on their system, and our collection of information will always follow such controls and permissions.

 This feature is subject to continuous change and improvement by us and each social networking site involved, and therefore the available features and shared information are subject to change without notice to you.